nautobot/nautobot/docs/additional-features/prometheus-metrics.md

 NetBox supports optionally exposing native Prometheus metrics from the application.
 [Prometheus](https://prometheus.io/) is a popular time series metric platform used for monitoring.

 NetBox exposes metrics at the `/metrics` HTTP endpoint, e.g. `https://netbox.local/metrics`.
 Metric exposition can be toggled with the `METRICS_ENABLED` configuration setting.
-Metrics are exposed by default.
+Metrics are not exposed by default.

 ## Metric Types